 I’m sure you are curious how this all started well here we go:

 Mayra Perdomo who is the filmmaker and a natural healer wanted to learn healing directly from the elder healers vs students of the healer.
-She believes indigenous people have methods that are ancient and can heal you from the inside out.
+She believes indigenous people and people who practice the old ways have methods that are ancient and can heal you from the inside out.
 Both indigenous and native people who have been on their land for generations and continue to practice the old ways are by definition indigenous.
 So she decided to travel the world and film her conversations with these people.
 She saw this as an opportunity to ask them questions on healing but as a knowledge seeker she wanted to know more so categories of dance, music, climate change, history, and other categories were added to make a docu-series.

 I will be in your area and was wondering if there would be anybody available on the (enter dates) that I could interview to ask a few questions.
 The interview usually takes about an hour or to an hour and a half.
-If there are any music or dance ceremonies / presentations at that time that I can view I will gladly pay for the viewing and would love to record that if allowed.
+If there are any music or dance ceremonies/presentations at that time that I can view I will gladly pay for the viewing and would love to record that if allowed.

 The interviewee has every right to decline answering any of the questions or any part of the question.
 We only want them to be comfortable and to speak about the subjects that they’re willing to talk about.
 If you do not prefer the question-answer dynamic you can just freely touch upon the categories below as you wish.
 If you prefer a more guided experience the questions are below: